 If there’s been a change in the quantity for a specific size or color of an item, you can update these details directly from your Product Catalog.

-Steps to Update Quantity for a Product Variant
+Steps to Update the Quantity for a Product Variant

-- Locate the Product: Use the search bar to find the specific product.
+Use the search bar to locate the specific product you want to update. -

-- Open Product Details: Click the product name to access its details page.
+Click on the product name to open its details page. -

-- Save Changes: Click Save to apply the updates.
+Click Save to apply and confirm the updates.

 Brand Responsibilities for Managing Inventory